Harry Fisher

 Wartime Service

-Initially he was Regimental Number 3/9374 in the East Surrey Regiment, but was later transferred to the 7th Battalion of the Bedfords with the Regimental Number 43291.
-At the time of his death this Battalion was part of the 54th Brigade in the 18th Division.
+Initially he was regimental number 3/9374 in the East Surrey Regiment, but was later transferred to the 7th Battalion of the Bedfordshire Regiment with the Regimental Number 43291.
+However, at some point his medal records that he was Private 21865, in the Northamptonshire Regiment.

 The Medal Rolls state that he was sent to the Balkans on the 11th November 1915 and that he died of wounds, whereas ‘Soldiers died’ database states that he was killed in action in France (from his burial location it would be France).
-The probability is that he went to the Balkans possibly with the East Surreys but later served with the Bedfords in France.
+The probability is that he went to the Balkans possibly with the East Surreys but later served with the Bedfordshires in France.

 On the 27th September 1916 there was fierce hand to hand fighting at the Schwaben Redoubt.
 On the 28th September the 7th Bedfords attacked leading the left of the 18th Division attack on the Schwaben Redoubt and were then withdrawn to Thiepval which had recently been cleared of the enemy.